dnmyers/jammming/README.md

 # Jammming

 Jammming is a React web application that allows users to search the Spotify library, create a custom playlist, and save it to their Spotify account.
 This project was built to demonstrate my knowledge of React components, passing state, and requests with the Spotify API.
+I created this app for Codecademy's 'Create a Front-End App with React Skill Path'.

 ## Technologies Used
 - HTML